Sales Strategy

 1. Relevant Example

-Specific, quantifiable outcomes they could achieve
+Specific, realistic outcomes they could expect based on your experience

-The Gut-Check Question: "Does this approach resonate with you?
+Gut-check question: "Does this approach resonate with you?
 Does it feel like it would work for your situation?"

-Next Steps & Close (5 minutes)
+Next Steps and Close (5 minutes)

-The Perfect Close
+The Close

 1. 1.
 I'll send you [specific resource/case study] relevant to [their situation]